Determinacy in Discrete-Bidding Infinite-Duration Games: Introduction

 We generalize the alternating tie-breaking mechanism as follows.
 A {\em transducer} is similar to an automaton only that the states are labeled by output letters.
 In {\em transducer-based} tie breaking, a transducer is run in parallel to the game.
 The transducer reads information regarding the biddings and outputs which player wins in case of a tie.
 Alternating tie-breaking is a special case of transducer tie-breaking in which the transducer is a two-state transducer, where the alphabet consists of the letters $\top$ (``tie'') and $\bot$ (``no-tie'') and the transducer changes its state only when the first letter is read.

-\begin{example} We describe another simpler game that is not determined.
+\begin{exa} We describe another simpler game that is not determined.
 In a {\em \Buchi game}, \PO wins a play iff it visits an accepting state infinitely often.
-We claim that the \Buchi bidding game that is depicted on the left of Fig.~\ref{fig:buchi-not-det} is not determined when the tie-breaking uses the transducer on the right of the figure and both of the players' initial budgets are positive.
+Consider the \Buchi bidding game that is depicted on the left of Fig.~\ref{fig:buchi-not-det} with the tie-breaking uses the transducer on the right of the figure.
 That is, if a tie occurs in the first bidding, \PT wins all ties for the rest of the game, and otherwise \PO wins all ties.
-First note that, for $i \in \set{1,2}$, no matter what the budgets are, if \PLi wins all ties, he wins the game.
+Note that for $i \in \set{1,2}$, no matter what the budgets are, if \PLi wins all ties, he can win the game.
 A winning strategy for \PLi always bids $0$.
 Intuitively, the other player must invest a unit of budget for winning a bidding and leaving $v_i$, thus the game eventually stays in $v_i$.
-So, the winner is determined according to the outcome of the first bidding, and the players essentially play a matching-pennies game in that round. \end{example}
+So, the winner of the game is determined according to the outcome of the first bidding.
+Suppose both players' initial budgets are positive and \PT's budget is not larger than \PO's, thus \PT cannot force a win in the first bidding.
+Then, the players essentially play a matching-pennies game in the first round, hence no player has a winning strategy. \end{exa}

 We proceed to describe our positive results.
-For transducer-based tie-breaking, we identify a necessary and sufficient condition for determinacy: when the transducer is un-aware of the occurrence of ties, bidding games are determined.
+For transducer-based tie-breaking, we show that bidding games are determined when the transducer is un-aware of the occurrence of ties.
+Note that this property of the transducer is also a necessary to ensure determinacy since the transducer in Example~\ref{ex:Buchi-non-det} is aware of ties.
 The second tie-breaking mechanism for which we show determinacy is {\em random tie-breaking}: a tie is resolved by tossing a coin that determines the winner of the bidding.
 Finally, a tie-breaking mechanism that was introduced in \cite{DP10} is advantage based, except that when a tie occurs, the player with the advantage can choose between (1) winning the bidding and passing the advantage to the other player, or (2) allowing the other player to win the bidding and keeping the advantage.
 Determinacy for reachability games with this tie-breaking mechanism was shown in \cite{DP10}.
 The technique that is used there cannot be extended to the other tie-breaking mechanisms we study.
 We show an alternative proof for advantage-based tie-breaking and extend the determinacy result for richer objectives beyond reachability.

 We obtain our positive results by developing a unified proof technique to reason about bidding games, which we call {\em local determinacy}.
 Intuitively, a concurrent game is locally determined if from each vertex, there is a player who can reveal his action before the other player.
 We show that locally-determined reachability games are determined and then extend to {\em \Muller} games, which are richer qualitative games.
 We expect our technique to extend to show determinacy in other fragments of concurrent games unlike the technique in \cite{DP10}, which is tailored for bidding games.